Machine Knitting Classes

 Classes either last three hours and run for four weeks or run for two full days.

-The studio has a variety of standard gauge and bulky knitting machines (no need to own a machine…but you can if you want).
+The studio has a variety of standard gauge and bulky knitting machines (no need to own a machine, or bring yours to class…but you can if you want).

 In this class you will learn all the basic techniques required to use the main bed of the knitting machine, including cast-on and cast-off, striping, increasing and decreasing.
 Trouble shooting techniques such as unraveling and picking up dropped stitches, are taught along with short-rowing and re-hung stitches.
 This course is appropriate for complete beginners, or those who want to brush up on their knowledge.